Understanding Your Calorie Needs as a Woman: A Path to Sustainable Fitness

 How many calories should a woman eat to lose fat?

-It depends on your unique Total Daily Energy Expenditure, or TDEE, which factors in your age, height, weight, and activity level.
+It depends on your unique Total Daily Energy Expenditure, or TDEE.
+This figure factors in your age, height, weight, and activity level.
 For sustainable fat loss, most women should aim for a moderate deficit of 300-500 calories below their maintenance TDEE.
 This approach helps preserve muscle and energy while shedding fat.
-Our calculator gives you a personalized range, and if you’re ready for more guidance, click to get a tailored plan from Toned By Tony.
+Our calculator gives you a personalized range.
+If you’re ready for more guidance, click here to get a tailored plan from Toned By Tony.

 Why is TDEE different for women compared to men?

-Women often have a lower TDEE than men due to differences in muscle mass, hormonal profiles, and body composition.
+Women often have a lower TDEE than men.
+This is due to differences in muscle mass, hormonal profiles, and body composition.
 Estrogen can influence fat storage, and women typically have a higher body fat percentage, which burns fewer calories than muscle.
-Our tool accounts for these female-specific factors using the Mifflin-St Jeor formula adjusted for women, ensuring your results are as accurate as possible.
+Our tool accounts for these female-specific factors using the Mifflin-St Jeor formula adjusted for women.
+This ensures your results are as accurate as possible.

 How often should I recalculate my TDEE?

 It’s a good idea to revisit your TDEE every 4-6 weeks, especially if your weight, activity level, or goals change.
 As you lose fat or build muscle, your metabolism adapts, and your calorie needs may shift.
-Use this calculator anytime to stay on track, and if you’re looking for a deeper dive into body recomposition, let Toned By Tony create a custom plan just for you.
+Use this calculator anytime to stay on track.
+If you’re looking for a deeper dive into body recomposition, let Toned By Tony create a custom plan just for you.

 Comments